 Anchoring and Housing Choice: Results of a Natural Policy Experiment

-This research applies data from a unique natural policy experiment to assess the effects of heuristics on housing decisions and public policy outcomes.
-The data derive from programs designed to privatize public housing in Israel.
-The programs provided tenants with a call (real) option to purchase their rental unit at a discounted exercise price.
-We employ a panel of 9,547 transactions over the 1999-2008 period to assess the role of heuristics in determination of privatization outcomes.
-Specifically, we evaluate whether tenants used prior program price discounts as anchors in their purchase decisions.
-Results of hazard model estimation provide strong evidence of anchoring effects in the timing of home purchase.
-Further, model simulation suggests that by accounting for the anchoring heuristic, the government could have both accelerated the purchase decision by an average of 38 months and increased revenues associated with the privatization programs by 27 percent.
-We also find evidence that anchoring varies with individual and housing market characteristics.
+This research employs data from a natural experiment to assess the effects of behavioral heuristics on housing choice and public program management.
+The analysis focuses on programs designed to privatize public housing in Israel.
+The government programs provided tenants with a call (real) option to purchase their rental unit at a discounted exercise price.
+We employ a large panel of transactions over the 1999-2008 period to evaluate whether tenants used prior program price reductions as anchors in their purchase decisions.
+Results of hazard model estimation provide strong evidence of anchoring in the timing of home purchase.
+Further, model simulation suggests that by accounting for the anchoring heuristic, program managers could have both accelerated purchases and significantly increased government revenues associated with privatization.
+We also find evidence that anchoring varies with individual and market characteristics.

 Suggested Citation: Suggested Citation